 If your Widowed Parent’s Allowance stops within 52 weeks of your bereavement, you may be able to get Bereavement Allowance.
 This will depend on your age at the time you were bereaved.

 All benefits, pensions and allowances are paid into an account.
 This is the safest, most convenient and efficient method of payment.

 Once you get Bereavement Allowance, your payments may change if you're already getting any of the following benefits:

 Your Jobs & Benefits / Social Security office that deals with your claim will explain how this works.

-Call the Department for Communities' Bereavement Service, free of charge, if the person who has passed away was getting a social security benefit such as State Retirement Pension, Attendance Allowance, Employment Support Allowance or Disability Living Allowance.
+Call the Department for Communities Bereavement Service, free of charge, if the person who has passed away was getting State Retirement Pension or a social security benefit such as Attendance Allowance, Employment and Support Allowance or Disability Living Allowance.